Lartu/ldpl/README.md

 If you want to learn how to code in LDPL, there's a little **tutorial** at https://learnxinyminutes.com/docs/ldpl/.

+Also be sure to check the [examples](./examples)!

 [The **LDPL documentation** is available here](https://docs.ldpl-lang.org/).
 Check that to learn yourself some LDPL (*for the greater good!*).
 The documentation is also uploaded to the [docs](docs) folder of this repository and can be read and modified from there.

-The LDPL documentation can also be found on your system using `man ldpl` when you install LDPL by using `make install`.
+The LDPL documentation can also be found on your system using `man ldpl` when you install LDPL by using `make install` or the LDPL Install Wizard.
 The man page is also available in the [man](/man) folder of this repository.

 ## 💻 How to use this compiler